NiMO-TV/nimo-player-web/README.md

     <tr>
       <td><code>autoplay</code></td>
       <td>integer</td>
       <td>This parameter specifies whether the initial video will automatically start to play when the player loads.
-Supported values are 0 or 1.
-The default value is 1, means not to play automatically.</td>
+Supported values are 0 or 1.</td>
     </tr>
   </tbody>
 </table>